Is Betting Legal in The USA?

 Most of the remaining states must still organize which department will oversee state-regulated sportsbooks.
 Most are choosing between their respective gambling commissions or lottery boards — until then no wagers can be legally taken.

-Several additional states such as Louisiana, Connecticut, Maryland, Missouri, California, South Carolina, Iowa, Illinois, Kansas, Kentucky, Indiana, Michigan, Minnesota, Oklahoma, Ohio and New York began drafting bills to legalize sports betting soon after New Jersey.
+Several additional states such as Louisiana, Connecticut, Maryland, California, South Carolina, Iowa, Illinois, Kansas, Kentucky, Indiana, Michigan, Minnesota, Oklahoma, Ohio and New York began drafting bills to legalize sports betting soon after New Jersey.

 Legal Sports Betting States